nuxeo-sandbox/nuxeo-ldt-parser/README.md

 This document type has:

 * The `ldtrecord` schema that is used internally to retrieve the record: ID of the source LDT document, the startBytes and the recordSize
-* Optionnaly, any other fields used in the XML configuration for the mapping (for example, a "statement:clientId", "statement:month", "statement:year", etc.
+* Optionally, any other fields used in the XML configuration for the mapping (for example, a "statement:clientId", "statement:month", "statement:year", etc.
+> [!NOTE]
+> There is no mapping for the _items_

-These documents are created in a container (doc type configurable, `recordsContainerDocType`) at same level than the LDT document itself.
+These documents are created in a container (doc type configurable, `recordsContainerDocType`) at the same level as the LDT document itself.
 The title of this container is `{LDT document title}-Records`.
-This suffix also is configurable (`recordsContainerSuffix`).
+This suffix is also configurable (`recordsContainerSuffix`).

 The `Services.LDTParseAndCreateRecords` operation parses the input `Document` (whose `file:content` must store an LDT file) and creates as many `LDTRecord` as found in the LDT file. (doc type is configurable, see `recordDocType`.
 If using a custom one, it must have the `LDTRecord` facet).

 Typically, you would use these in a listener/Studio Event Handler when a new document containing an LDT file in its main blob is created.
 Of course we strongly recommend using an asynchronous-post commit event.

+> [!NOTE]
-ℹ️ An entry is added to `server.log` every 1,000 records.
+> An entry is added to `server.log` every 1,000 _records_.
 This is done at `INFO` level, so if you want to see this, change the log level for this class in the `log4j2.xml` file:

 ```
 . . .